-And while these advances may offer more convenience or peace of mind, it’s crucial that residential homes ultimately be structurally — not just technologically — smart.
-A structurally sound, smartly built home has a frame that’s connected throughout all of its walls and floors, from the roof down to the foundation.
-It’s constructed by creating what’s known as a “continuous load path,” wherein a system of wood, metal connectors, fasteners and shearwalls tie the entire frame together at critical points.
+Yet while these advances may offer more convenience or peace of mind, it’s even more crucial that residential homes be structurally — not just technologically — smart.
+A structurally sound, smartly built home has a frame that’s connected throughout its walls and floors, from the roof down to the foundation.
+It’s constructed by creating what’s known as a “continuous load path,” wherein a system of wood, metal connectors, fasteners and shearwalls ties the entire frame together at critical points.

 Building or retrofitting a home with a continuous load path greatly increases its structural safety, and is especially important if you build in an area that is seismically active or prone to high-wind events like hurricanes or tornadoes.
 A continuous load path helps hold the house together when ground forces or strong winds try to pull it apart.
-Forces and pressures such as uplift, sliding, racking and overturn, are transferred from the frame to the foundation, which is the strongest part of the house.
-A home is more likely to withstand these events and stay intact when all parts of the house — roof, walls, floors and foundation — are connected together.
+Forces and pressures such as uplift, sliding, racking and overturn are transferred along the load path from the frame to the foundation, which is the strongest part of the house.
+A home is more likely to withstand these events and stay intact when all parts of the house — roof, walls, floors and foundation — are connected to each other

 Although building codes require homes to be built with a continuous load path, not all parts of the country follow these national building standards.
-And older homes, built before 1985, typically do not have a continuous load path.
-Framing used to be done by “toe-nailing.”
+And homes built before 1985 typically do not have a continuous load path.
+Framing used to be done by toenailing rather than with connectors.”
 However, during high winds and earthquakes, nails tend to pull or pop out, causing significant damage to homes.

-Connections made with metal connectors are much more difficult to be pulled apart, due to their high load capacity.
-It takes greater force to separate a connector than a toe-nailed connection, which is why today many builders choose to use connectors to construct their homes.
+Connections made with metal connectors are much more difficult to pull apart.
+It takes greater force to pry a connector loose than a toenailed connection, which is why more and more builders today choose to use connectors to construct their homes.

 Adding connectors is a relatively inexpensive investment.
-Depending on the size of the home, it can cost anywhere between a few hundred to a few thousand dollars.
-Adding connectors and bracing to secure a foundation, for example, is a relatively low-cost retrofit project.
+Depending on the size of the home, it can cost anywhere between a few hundred and a few thousand dollars.
+Adding connectors and bracing to secure a foundation, for example, is a comparatively low-cost retrofit project.
 Remember that the cost of a retrofit is nominal compared to that of repairing or rebuilding a home.